lbondi7/lbondi7.github.io/_posts/2019-04-24-gep-mariokart-11.markdown

 <!--more-->

 ## Data Driven
 The cameras were too hard coded before, as all the variables were set in the camera header and were magic numbers.
 This had to be changed in order the cameras to be more usable.
 The data that was shared ebtween all the cameras were taken out of the camera class and stored in a json file.
-This enabled the user to change the configurations in the json without having to go into the code base.It was helped with Matt's tool which had a nice GUI, in which teh user could adjust values without having to see the json file (example shown below).
+This enabled the user to change the configurations in the json without having to go into the code base.
+It was helped with Matt's tool which had a nice GUI, in which the user could adjust values without having to see the json file (example shown below).

 ~~~
   "FOLLOW": {